frostbytewallet/webwallet/README.md

     return highest;
 }
 ```
-2. To check a specific address for AVL balance, use the following solidity code:
+2. To check a specific address for AVL or Goo balance, use the following solidity code:

 ```solidity
 contract ERC20 {